Initially written in 2008 in the middle of the biggest stock market plunge (until then). Luckily things always get worse?

 Is it the bottom for IBM?
 Most likely, it is near the bottom for them, they have announced good numbers, have a sound business model and look like they have a plan for the next five years, and the same can be said for companies like Cisco too since they have such a large monopoly in their area of high tech.

 Is Google at the bottom?
-I have no idea, since I still have no idea how Google can be worth that much, but that is my opinion as a High Tech Skeptic (maybe an honorary title, but well deserved).
-I don’t believe there business model and I have no confidence in how they make money, aside from Advertising.
+I have no idea since I still have no idea how Google can be worth that much, but that is my opinion as a High Tech Skeptic (maybe an honorary title, but well deserved).
+I don’t believe in their business model, and I have no confidence in making money, aside from Advertising.

 Are Canadian Banks at the bottom?
-Hard to tell, some seem to be, TD Canada Trust and RBC seem to be near bottom, as does BMO, but CIBC’s continued exposure to the mess in the states makes them a little more interesting too.
-I have invested in banks in the past week, just for disclosure sake as well.
+Hard to tell.
+Some seem to be, TD Canada Trust and RBC seem to be near a bottom, as does BMO, but CIBC’s continued exposure to the mess in the states makes them a little more enjoyable too.
+I have invested in banks in the past week, just for disclosure’s sake.

-Please do not take these opinions as advice, they are simply me stating my opinion, you should (as always) make your decisions with as much information as you can and should consult reputable sources for this information as well.
+Please do not take these opinions as advice.
+They are simply me stating my opinion.
+You should (as always) make your decisions with as much information as you can and consult reputable sources for this information.

 Buy Equities, Warren Buffet Says So

 Is that reason enough to go out and buy equities?
-I have no idea, however it is interesting that Warren Buffet is saying in an article in the New York Times “Buy American I am” that he is putting his personal money into U.S. equities now.
+I have no idea, however, interestingly, Warren Buffet is saying in an article in the New York Times, “Buy American I am,” that he is putting his money into U.S. equities now.